Miguel San Román

-Miguel San Román Ferrándiz (born 14 July 1997) is a Spanish footballer who plays as a goalkeeper for CD Leganés.
+Miguel San Román Ferrándiz (born 14 July 1997) is a Spanish footballer who plays as a goalkeeper.

 Club career

 San Román was born in Benidorm, Alicante, Valencian Community, and was an Atlético Madrid youth graduate.
 He made his senior debut with the reserves on 20 November 2016, starting in a 1–1 Tercera División home draw against CF Pozuelo de Alarcón.

 San Román became a regular starter after the departure of Bernabé Barragán, and renewed his contract until 2021 on 27 March 2018.
 On 23 July 2019, he was loaned to Segunda División side Elche CF for the season.

 San Román made his Elche debut on 17 December 2019, starting in a 2–0 Copa del Rey away defeat of Gimnástica Segoviana CF. Four days later he made his league debut, playing the full 90 minutes in a 1–0 win at Albacete Balompié as starter Édgar Badía was unavailable.
 Upon returning, he was a third-choice option at Atleti behind Jan Oblak and Ivo Grbić, and made his first team debut on 6 January 2021 by starting in a 0–1 away loss against UE Cornellà, also for the national cup.

 On 11 August 2021, San Román signed a two-year contract with SD Huesca in the second level.
 After only featuring twice (both cup matches), he moved to fellow league team SD Ponferradina on 20 January 2023.

 On 11 July 2023, after Ponfes relegation, San Román returned to his former side Elche on a two-year contract.
-He spent his spell at the club as a backup to Matías Dituro, and joined CD Leganés also on a two-year deal on 16 July 2025.
+He spent his spell at the club as a backup to Matías Dituro, and joined CD Leganés on 16 July 2025.